Showing posts with label Dairy industry. Show all posts

 Cora Lynn Cheese Factory, taken in 1998.
 I have written about the Cheese Factory, here.

-The Drouin Co-Operative Butter Factory established a factory at Cora Lynn in 1910.
-This was extended in 1930s, partially to compensate for Iona closing down.
-In 1932 the factory had around 500 regular suppliers, however it was closed in the late 1940s (9).
+The Drouin Co-Operative Butter Factory began the work of establishing a factory at Cora Lynn in 1910, and it opened in November 1911.
+The factory was remodelled and extended in 1932, partially to compensate for Iona closing down; in that year the factory had around 500 regular suppliers.
+It was closed in the late 1940s/early 1950s (9).
 The building is still standing at Cora Lynn and was restored a few years ago.
 Drouin Co-Operative Butter Factory took over the Bayles Butter Factory in 1944, which had been established in 1922.
 It was re-built and enlarged in 1966 and operated until January 1980.
 This gave Drouin access to the Melbourne market as Bayles had a City distribution license.
 It was for this same reason that Drouin had obtained shares in the Cranbourne and Croftbank Dairies in Cranbourne in the 1930s (10).

 Bayles Milk Factory, 1943.